Other apps will be able to use Brave's privacy-focused ads starting later this year

 The second phase will build Brave ads directly into publishers' websites in partnership with those publishers.
 There, the publisher keeps 70 percent while you and Brave each get 15 percent.
 This phase should arrive later this year, Brave said.

 Brave, proceeding gradually, still hasn't begun paying anyone for the ads.
-That'll happen in coming weeks, the company said.
-When it does, you'll be paid in with the cryptocurrency-like technology called the Basic Attention Token.
+That'll happen in the coming weeks, the company said.
+When it does, you'll be paid in with the cryptocurrency-like technology called the basic attention token, or BAT.

 The SDK will mean others can tap into the tech, too.
 If you were using an app with BAT-powered ads, you'd keep 70 percent.
 The app and Brave would split the remaining 30 percent, but details aren't yet settled, Brave said.